-Rewind back 3 years when I published the tutorial display your WordPress Recent Posts on a Static Page.
+In 2012 I published a tutorial display your WordPress Recent Posts on a Static Page.
 I wouldn’t ever have dreamed that it would be one of the most commented posts on my blog and even now people are still asking for hints and tips on how to expand the code further so I’ve decided to go through all the comments and gathered enough to have a FAQ section.

 In this tutorial we will parse a CSV file, containing random countries, with their own colour and tooltips displaying both the country and it’s continent.
 The CSV file will be converted to JSON dynamically and added to a Google Visualization Geochart in your WordPress Blog.